immanuelpotter/immanuelpotter.com/README.md

 *Note:* The duplicate_content_penalty_secret is just a random string so here I am using `pwgen` to create a 32 char string.
+Running the apply without passing this var will prompt for a string.

 ### Uploading Site